BisanzLab/LabProtocols/Biohazards.md

 ### Human Feces

 Human feces, even when collected from healthy donors, may harbor a variety of pathogens of bacterial, viral, and parasite origin.
-Feces should be treated with universal procaution as we can't be 100% sure of what it could contain.
+Feces should be treated with universal precaution as we can't be 100% sure of what it could contain.

 ### ABSL2 Animals/Tissue